-Post-undergrad, I found myself in Panama with the Three Seas Program once again.
+Post-undergrad, I traveled to Panama with the Three Seas Program once again.
 However, this time I was hired as a teaching assistant for two classes, Oceans and Coastal Processes and Coral Reef Ecology.
 Now, I am currently working towards my PhD under Dr. Grabowski at Northeastern University.